aureliobarbosa/lattpy/docs/source/tutorial/general.rst

 	transformations depending on the data type due to machine precision.

-Any point :math:`\boldsymbol{r}` in the cartesian cooridnates can be translated by a translation vector :math:`\boldsymbol{n} = (n_1, \dots, n_d)`:
+Any point :math:`\boldsymbol{r}` in the cartesian coordinates can be translated by a translation vector :math:`\boldsymbol{n} = (n_1, \dots, n_d)`:

 .. math::